gwttween/gwt-tween/README.md

 ###Examples

 Some examples you can find here http://dev.samsklepal.com/gwtTweenExamples
-<br>You can compare them with [tween.js](https://github.com/tweenjs/tween.js) examples and see the difference.
+<br>You can compare them with [tween.js](https://github.com/tweenjs/tween.js) examples.

 ### Installation
-You need to clone this project and build it with `mvn install` after that add this dependency to your pom.xml.
+You need to clone this project and build it with `mvn install` after that add this dependency to your `pom.xml` project file.
 ````
  <dependency>
      <groupId>com.gwttween</groupId>